peakflo/pfMCP/src/servers/apify/README.md

-# Apify GuMCP Server
+# Apify pfMCP Server

-GuMCP server implementation for interacting with the Apify API using token-based authentication.
+pfMCP server implementation for interacting with the Apify API using token-based authentication.

 ## 📦 Prerequisites